 We made our way to Fisherman's Wharf and smelt the seals; checked out the Aquarium by the Bay, and played with the "bush guy".

 We managed to attend the 10th anniversary of the SF raves party, which was a lot of fun featuring some cool music.
-In addition, we stopped Seb Fontaine and Taj at the Sno-Drift (it was a Spundae event), and The Tuxedo, and ate at several restaurants including Tawan, Soi 4, and Tanya and Salee's.
+In addition, we stopped to see Seb Fontaine and Taj at the Sno-Drift (it was a Spundae event), and The Tuxedo, and ate at several restaurants including Tawan, Soi 4, and Tanya and Salee's.

 On our way back, we stopped at Oregon Caves National Monument which featured formations of chaotic beauty.